Etqiu/etqiu.github.io/resume.md

     date: "Jun 2022 - Aug 2022"
     location: "Sunnyvale, CA"
     responsibilities:
-      - "Redesigned a new catering website via JavaScript and on Wix.com, and created a new menu option on the website."
+      - "Redesigned a new catering <a href='https://www.dumplingdepot.com/'>website</a> via JavaScript and on Wix.com, and created a new menu option on the website."
       - "Prepared invoices weekly to upload to OneDrive in chronological order and organized miscellaneous invoices."
       - "Created a new invoice management system on OCR through Java and increased website monthly sales by 10% through catering extension."
   - title: "Camp Counselor"